 This Día de los Muertos video is a short conversation about building a Day of the Dead altar.
 This tradition is an important part of Mexican culture.
 Watch the video and try the Día de los Muertos video listening activities below.

-In addition, be sure to check out our Spanish Videos for Kids resource page for other fun videos and more listening comprehension activities.
+In addition, be sure to check out our Spanish Videos resource page for other fun videos and more listening comprehension activities.
 We also have a set of Easy Day of the Dead Crafts for Spanish Class and a Day of the Dead Reading Activity where kids match pictures to text.

 Día de los Muertos Video: Pre-Listening Activities

 Before I watch the video with my students, we predict what the conversation will be about.
 To do this, you can pause the video at the beginning and ask them what they can see and what they think the people will do and talk about.
 I do this after my students have been introduced to the traditions of Day of the Dead.